jpaasch/Spinup.py/README.md

     $ cd ~/Downloads/box
     $ ./install

-If it asks you for a password, supply it.
+If it asks for a password, supply it.

 Once the `install` script runs, the command `box` will be available on your system.